 The Open University is now a member of the Eduroam Service (which stands for Education Roaming), an international scheme to allow people visiting other participating academic sites to log on to the local wireless network using their home institution's username and password.

-OU full-time members of staff visiting any institution connected to the eduroam network, can log on to the local wireless LAN using the same credentials (username and password) the user would use if they were at the OU.
+OU full-time members of staff and Associate Lecturers visiting any institution connected to the eduroam network, can log on to the local wireless LAN using the same credentials (username and password) the user would use if they were at the OU.
 The credentials are passed in a secure manner back to the OU for verification.

 These pages contain information which will allow you, the visitor, to make use of the eduroam service at any participating institution.